Softheon/WalletAPIClients/README.md

 the files under your selected languge into your project.

 ### C# Client Example
-For an example on how to use C# generated client, please refer to the [AutoRest C# client documentation](https://github.com/Azure/autorest/tree/master/docs/client).
+For an example on how to use a C# generated client, please refer to the [AutoRest C# client documentation](https://github.com/Azure/autorest/tree/master/docs/client).

 ### Client Runtimes
 Some languages requrie additional client runtimes in order to use these libraries.
 Information on required client runtimes can be found in the